hashicorp/terraform-website/content/source/docs/cloud/api/run-triggers.html.md

 ### Permissions

-In order to list run triggers, the user must have at least [read privileges](../users-teams-organizations/permissions.html) on the specified workspace.
+In order to list run triggers, the user must have permission to read runs for the specified workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 ### Sample Request